(919) 752-3088

 In North Carolina, families have a third adoption option called semi-open adoption.
 In a semi-open adoption, communication is restricted.
 Biological and adoptive parents can exchange information, but their identities remain protected.
 There is limited interaction.
 Parents can choose to communicate through a neutral third party or an intermediary like an attorney or adoption specialist.

-A semi-open adoption can give families a little more flexibility, allowing them to retain some anonymity while still gathering vital information and details about the health, circumstances, and medical history of both the biological and adoptive families.
+A semi-open adoption can give families a little more flexibility, allowing them to retain some anonymity while still gathering vital information and details about the health, circumstances, and medical history of both the adoptive family and birth parents.
 This form of adoption can be an excellent option for individuals who may struggle with addiction or mental health issues.
 It can also make respecting and adhering to boundaries easier and less stressful.

 Choosing an Adoption Strategy that Works for Your Family

 Choosing whether you want to participate in a closed, semi-open, or open adoption can be challenging.
 Both have benefits and drawbacks.
-While adoption agencies provide a wealth of information about the process and prepare your family for welcoming a child to your home, an experienced and compassionate adoption attorney can help you manage all the details of the process.
+While adoption agencies provide a wealth of information about the process and prepare your family to welcome a child to your home, an experienced and compassionate adoption attorney can help you manage all the process details.
 At Marshall & Taylor PLLC, our caring legal team can help you understand your adoption options and protect you and your family during the legal adoption process.

 Call our North Carolina office today at (919) 833-1040 or contact us online to learn how our team can help you focus on the love and joy of adding a new person to your family while we relieve you of the stress of worrying about the legal process and red tape.